 Upper second-class honours degree or equivalent qualification.
 However, if you have relevant work experience with good academic potential you may also be considered.

-For the most part, the MRes in Social Work is based around research training modules with a broad introduction to social research methods, before moving into more advanced training in both qualitative and quantitative methods in the Spring Term.
-The Spring Term also includes a module on evidence, understanding and justice in social work research.
+For the most part, the MRes in Social Work is based around research training modules with a broad introduction to social research methods and an overview of research within a social work context, before moving into more advanced training in both qualitative and quantitative methods in the Spring Term.
 Following completion of these modules, you will embark on your own individual research project, producing a 15-20,000 word dissertation under the guidance of your own individual supervisor.
 You will also have the opportunity to present your research in progress to a wider audience during a programme of dissertation workshops.
 In addition to this research training focused content, you will complete the social work research domains module that both provides an overview of issues in key social work fields and grounds you in key theories.

 This is a 1-year, full time postgraduate programme.
 Part-time options are available, please contact Sharon Harrison if this route is of interest to you.